pavelanni/python-vacation/docs/Python_vacation_day0.md

 "I asked them which flavor they want and also which topping."

 "Go ahead and ask those questions with Python.
 But you will need more variables, right?
-This time let's use `flavor` and `topping`, okay?"
+This time let's use `flavor` and `topping`, Okay?"

 "Okay," said Erik and typed: